 New York's Value of Distributed Energy Resources—Rate Design FAQ

-In spring of 2019, a consultant to the DPS proposed the idea of establishing a limited suite of multiple “bridge rate” options as a gradual shift away from net energy metering while New York utilities consider technology changes necessary to implement alternate rates.
+In the DPS rate design whitepaper, staff proposed the idea of establishing a limited suite of multiple “bridge rate” options as a gradual shift away from net energy metering while New York utilities consider technology changes necessary to implement alternate rates.

 The main issue for solar firms is the size of this charge.
-The consultant has proposed a charge that would be approximately $1/kW-month.
-Solar stakeholders in the case have recommended that the charge only include the costs associated with the Utility Low Income program (~$0.15/kW-month).
+The DPS has proposed a charge ranging from approximately $.69/kW-month to $1.09/kW-month.
+Solar stakeholders in the case have recommended that the charge only include the costs associated with the Utility Low Income program (~$0.15/kW- month).
 And because these costs are undefined in future years, the solar industry proposed a cap of $0.50/kW-month for the charge.

-Given the lengthy delays in this case to date—the DPS was supposed to make its recommendations to the PSC at the end of 2018—at the absolute earliest, it is unlikely any new rate designs will be effective before Q4 2020.
+The DPS was supposed to have made its recommendations to the PSC at the end of 2018.
+Given the lengthy delays in this case to date, it is unlikely that any new rate designs will be approved before Q2 2020 at the absolute earliest.

 The VDER Case number is 15-E-0751 and to date many filings have also been submitted in matter number 17-01277.